FAQ Internships: Students

 - Please Note: The units you are enrolled in will be charged to your student account.
 A few business days later the 2-unit scholarship will be applied.
 If the scholarship is not on your account a 5-7 business days after the summer session in which you are enrolled has begun, please contact Financial Aid

 - Students with transferable skills like communication, problem-solving, leadership, teamwork, analytical thinking, and creative thinking

 - Students who participate in clubs or activities related to their major or those who hold leadership positions in student organizations

 - Students who participate in volunteer activities, student employment, internships, or undergraduate research

 - Any kind of relevant work experience or special skill sets

 Thinking about getting an internship?

-- Meet with an Industry Specialist in your field of interest
+- Meet with an Industry Specialist to learn more about being a competitive candidate in your field of interest

-- Explore options through your personal and professional network
+- Consider options through your personal and professional network

 - Seek faculty input or guidance